 The General Education Program at ESU provides a coherent, well-rounded curriculum, consisting of a body of knowledge and skills designed to prepare a person to function successfully and effectively in a global society and workplace.
 This Program is at the core of the college experience at ESU and complements a student’s major program of study.
-In the Fall of 2009, ESU instituted a new General Education Program, with the intent of creating an even stronger curricular core for students to build their academic careers, vocational careers, and personal futures upon.
+In the Fall of 2009, ESU instituted a new General Education Program, with the intent of creating an even stronger curricular core upon which students to build their academic careers, vocational careers, and personal futures.

-Emporia State University is committed to providing a liberal education for all its students.
-One important component of this liberal education is the completion of all designated general education requirements.
+Emporia State University aspires to be a premier comprehensive university focused on academic excellence, student success, leadership, and community and global engagement.
+The general education core curriculum design is for students to develop and achieve these goals by providing a liberal arts education.
+One important component of this curriculum is the completion of all designated general education requirements.
 This general education core curriculum is the heart of the college experience at ESU and is integral to the students' major program.
 The goals of this general education program reflect the mission of this institution and are common to all student programs, regardless of majors and career goals.
 The general education curriculum provides the intellectual background and skills necessary to be "an educated person," as it improves and enhances quality of life.

 As a result of completing the general education program, graduates of Emporia State University will be knowledgeable of our pluralistic society and be able to think with breadth and comprehension, to communicate effectively, to understand what it means to be human, and to function with skill and knowledge in the everyday world.